Tax for Family Businesses

 If your business operates as a limited company then you can employ your partner or spouse as an employee, appoint them as a director or make them a shareholder.
 You can choose to do only one, a combination out of the three, or all three.
 However, shareholders of a business are entitled to certain benefits which employees and directors are not – specifically the right to receive dividend payments.
 Dividends are taxed at a lower rate than income tax, and in addition to your personal tax allowance, shareholders are allowed to receive £2,000 tax-free in dividend payments.
 For more information on the benefits of splitting income between a salary and dividends read our article on The Difference between Director’s Salary and Dividends.

-The tax rules when employing your children –
+The tax rules when employing your children for a family business –

 When you are employing your own child to work for your business you need to ensure that you are adhering to UK employment law.
 If your child is at least 16 (the UK’s school leaving age) then you will need to make sure they are receiving at least the national minimum wage unless they are employed as an apprentice.
 For any children under the age of 16 you should follow the general rule that their pay should be reasonable for the work they are carrying out.